Knowledge base

 - If your site does not appear here, it means it was not installed via the Infomaniak tools...
 Refer to the prerequisites above.

-- Click on Settings for the application:
+- Click on Settings of the application:

 - Click on Add under Extensions: